 If you want to try both ways (both his and my version), simply deduct 1/3 cup of heavy cream to the recipe.
 Taste it after it’s done, and if you prefer a creamier tomato soup as I do, add the 1/3 cup of heavy cream and heat the soup all the way through.

 What I love about this recipe is how darn easy it is.
-You use whole canned tomatoes, which makes making the soup a whole lot faster.
+It’s a quick tomato soup recipe with canned tomatoes.

 Here are some of Tom Douglas’ cookbooks you can check out on Amazon: